seanednd/The-Sins-of-Ha-sana/artificer-flavor.md

 - Acid Splash
 	- Vial of acid that bubbles when uncorked
 - Create Bonfire
 - Dancing Lights
+	- Open a tin of glow worms, placing them into four paper lanterns that then float as you dictate.
 - Fire Bolt
-	- A small metal container with a rope that shoots a firebolt when pulled -Frostbite
+	- A small metal container with a rope that shoots a firebolt when pulled
-	-
+- Frostbite
+	- A bottle filled with liquid nitrogen
 - Guidance
 - Light
 	- Crack a clear vial with moss inside of it to make it glow